15 products to help you master the keto diet | CNN Underscored

 - Sabatino Tartufi Truffle Salt Seasoning ($11.39; amazon.com)

-Brown also relies heavily on an air fryer, and she loves another small kitchen gadget to make a staple of the keto diet: The chaffle.
+Brown also relies heavily on an air fryer, and she loves another small kitchen gadget to make a staple of the keto diet: the chaffle.
 “You’ll also see me using my Dash mini waffle maker quite a bit for the perfect sized chaffles,” she says.

 - Dash Mini Waffle Maker ($10; target.com)